json-path/JsonPath/README.md

 * [JacksonJsonProvider](https://github.com/FasterXML/jackson)
 * [GsonJsonProvider](https://code.google.com/p/google-gson/) (experimental)

 Changing the configuration defaults as demonstrated should only be done when your application is being initialized.
-Changes during runtime is strongly discouraged, especially in amulti threaded application.
+Changes during runtime is strongly discouraged, especially in multi threaded applications.

 ```java
 Configuration.setDefaults(new Configuration.Defaults() {